klpn/lablinkfix/README.md

 Kata posts with the prefixes `http://kata.arbark.se/wsRecInfo.asp?idno=` or `http://kata.arbark.se/wsVolumes.asp?idno=` are updated with their matched IDs.
-Links to Kata searches with the prefix `http://kata.arbark.se/wsHitList.Asp?`are currently just redirected to the search page in the new system.
+Links to Kata searches with the prefix `http://kata.arbark.se/wsHitList.Asp?` are currently just redirected to the search page in the new system.
+Links to posts without mapping for the IDs are also redirected to the search page.

 I include the body content for [my article about the organization BiS](http://www.arbark.se/2014/11/foreningen-bibliotek-i-samhalle/), as a HTML